Société de l'assurance automobile du Québec

 Protective Accessories

-Jackets or Vests Equipped With a Safety Airbag System
+Jackets or Vests Equipped With an Air bag System

-A safety airbag system, worn as a vest over the jacket or directly integrated into the jacket, is a trustworthy way to effectively protect the upper body, especially the cervical, thoracic and lumbar spine, as well as the rib cage and abdomen.
+An air bag system, worn as a vest over the jacket or directly integrated into the jacket, is a reliable way to effectively protect the upper body, especially the cervical, thoracic and lumbar vertebrae, as well as the rib cage and abdomen.

-The airbag is equipped with a compressed gas cartridge and a trigger.
-Once inflated, the airbag absorbs the energy from the impact.
-The layer of gas absorbs and reduces the impact.
-Contrary to airbags in vehicles, the motorcycle vest’s airbag remains inflated for around ten seconds and gradually deflates, thereby protecting the motorcyclist in case he or she slides down the road, which may take several seconds.
+The air bag system is equipped with a compressed gas cartridge and a trigger.
+Once inflated, the air bag absorbs the energy from the impact.
+The layer of gas absorbs the impact and reduces the shock.
+Contrary to air bags in an automobile, the motorcycle vest’s air bag remains inflated for around ten seconds and gradually deflates, thereby protecting the motorcyclist in case they slide on the ground, which may last several seconds.

 Important!
-You should not wear a backpack over an inflatable jacket or vest, as it can stop the system from inflating normally and render the protection ineffective.
+You should never wear a backpack over an inflatable jacket or vest, as it can stop the system from inflating normally and render the protection ineffective.

 In addition, you should avoid placing any hard or sharp objects between your body and the inflatable vest or jacket.
-These objects, such as a cell phone or keys placed in an interior pocket, could injure you when the jacket inflates.
+These objects, such as a cell phone or a keyring placed in an inside pocket, could injure you when the jacket inflates.

 Back and Chest Protectors

-Motorcycle gear that protects riders from lacerations and abrasions during a fall may not necessarily prevent fractures.
-Safety accessories, such as back and chest protectors and protective armour, can ensure additional, optimal protection.
+Motorcycle gear that protects riders from lacerations and abrasions during a fall, but that may not necessarily prevent fractures, and safety accessories, such as back and chest protectors and protective armour, can provide additional, optimal protection.

 Important!
-The foam protection that comes with your gear is often ineffective.
-However, more and more equipment manufacturers are incorporating quality back protection in their high-end gear.
-If your gear came with foam back protection, you should replace it with a higher-quality protective material.
+The foam protection that comes with your gear is often not very effective.
+However, an increasing number of equipment manufacturers are incorporating quality back protection into their high-end gear.
+If your gear came with foam back protection, you should replace it with higher-quality back protection.

 Standards in effect